-Refer to the Note 1 Accounting policies (Critical judgements and estimation uncertainty), Note 12 Derivatives and hedge accounting, Note 22 Classification of financial instruments and Note 23 Assets and liabilities at fair value to the financial statements.
+Refer to the Note 1 Accounting policies (Critical judgements and estimation uncertainty and Determination of fair value of financial instruments), Note 6 Net result from items at fair value, Note 12 Derivatives and hedge accounting, Note 23 Classification of financial instruments and Note 24 Assets and liabilities at fair value.

-Increased volatility and widespread macro-economic uncertainty due to the pandemic continue to be a key theme across most major markets.
-The challenging valuation environment emphasises the importance of robust valuation and reporting controls and the valuation of financial instruments continues to be an area of inherent risk.
+Increased volatility, rising interest rates, heightened geopolitical tensions and in general widespread macroeconomic uncertainty continue to be a key theme across major markets in the post covid time.
+The challenging valuation environment emphasises the importance of robust valuation and reporting controls and the valuation of financial instruments continues to be an area of inherent risk

-The valuation of Level II and III financial instruments utilize observable and unobservable inputs respectively, for recurring fair value measurements.
+The valuation of Level II and III financial instruments utilizes observable and unobservable inputs respectively, for recurring fair value measurements.